 Depending on the size of your RV, your RV bunk beds will have a nonstandard size.
 Many will be 34″ long with varying widths of 28″, 32″, or even 50″ for a full(er) size bunk.
 If you have the Teddy Bear style RV bunk bed mattress by Lippert, it will come with a furry cover, which may or may not be removable.
 You can take this off and wash it, although it’s not very convenient to do this.

-However, if you have corner RV bunk beds, you may also have the added challenge of an odd-shaped mattress instead of your traditional rectangular shape.
+However, if you have corner RV bunk beds, you may also have the added challenge of an odd-shaped mattress instead of your standard twin mattress shape.
 The corner opening is a longer edge of the bed, making it even more challenging to use a fitted sheet.
 Also, for many of these mattresses, the covers aren’t removable.

 Bunk beds also will come in various thicknesses.
 Typically, the Lippert Teddy Bear RV bunk bed brand will come in a 3″ thickness.
 You may also have a 4″ or 5″ rv bunk mattress.
-Using a traditional twin sheet, a thicker mattress help with the extra fabric.
+Using a traditional twin bedsheet, even with a thicker mattress, may not help with the extra fabric.

 So, how do you solve this RV bunk bed sheet problem?
-Luckily you have options.
+Luckily there are different ways to address it.
 Here are a few of them:

 If you want to save money and use traditional twin sheets for your RV bunk bed, a great option is to invest in an inexpensive set of bed sheet clips.
 These clips, which you can find on Amazon for under $10, are adjustable and secure to the edges of the sheets.
 You can fold over the excess fabric and pull the sheet taut with the adjustable elastic bands.
 It’s not perfect, but it works to keep the sheet in place and prevent bunching after use.